russelsantos19/100-days-of-code/log.md

 **Thoughts**:      I think in the last 4 days of the challenge I should give more time like never before to be able to finish and present the appointment component int the 100th day.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 97: October 16, 2020 Friday

+**Today's Progress**:  I finally added the time to my appointments component app.
+I also fix its design.
+I plan to go and make the week view and month view of the appointments.

+**Thoughts**:      I want to finish this component before this challenge ends and present it in twitter.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)